Skip to content

 The project

-This project also specifically supports the Riverine Plains Innovation Expo to build the depth of social connection in the region and increase skills, knowledge and understanding of the risks posed by drought and climate change.
+This project also specifically supported the Riverine Plains Innovation Expo to build the depth of social connection in the region and increase skills, knowledge and understanding of the risks posed by drought and climate change.

 Leadership training